ashwinikumar251/ElasticBeanstalk-Terraform/README.md

-# AWS ElasticBeanstalk With Your Custom Application
+# AWS ElasticBeanstalk With Terraform For Your Custom Application

 ## Prerequisites
 -AWS IAM Role with access to IAM, EC2, Beanstalk ,VPC & S3